An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

-\begin{rem} We anticipate that the functor~$\fA$ has amplitude $[1-d,0]$. \mar{ME: Shouldn't this be $[-d,0]$?
-If we are not fixing a central char., then the complex of~\eqref{sec:useful-resolution} will be length~$d+1$, right?
-TG: inclined to agree, but a bit puzzled because this looks wrong in the case $d=1$, where I think the amplitude is zero?
-I think it's also $[1-d,0]$ in the $\ell\ne p$ case?
-ME: I think you're right that the amplitude is $[d-1,0]$, although I'm correct that the complex has length~$d+1$.
-I guess the stack $\cX_d$, and the kernel $L_{\infty}$, are flat over the group ring of the centre $Z$, so that The ``$Z$'' direction in the complex doesn't contribute to the amplitude.
-TG: yes, that seems right.
-How about this?
-Feel free to make it more precise.} Indeed, in the case~$d=2$ and $p>2$ this follows from Remark~\ref{rem: expect compact inductions to go to sheaves} and the resolution explained in Remark~\ref{rem: how we use the resolution} (at least if we ignore the action of the centre, which we do not expect to contribute to the amplitude), and we anticipate that analogous resolutions exist for all~$d$. \end{rem}
+\begin{rem} We can be much more precise about the bounded amplitude conjectured in statement~\eqref{item: bounded amplitude} of the conjecture.
+Namely, we anticipate that the functor~$\fA$ has amplitude $[1-d,0]$.
+Indeed, in the case~$d=2$ and $p>2$ this follows from Remark~\ref{rem: expect compact inductions to go to sheaves} and the resolution explained in Remark~\ref{rem: how we use the resolution} (at least if we ignore the action of the centre, which we do not expect to contribute to the amplitude), and we anticipate that analogous resolutions exist for all~$d$. \end{rem}

 \begin{rem} Since (by construction) the compact objects in $\Ind\Dfp^b(\smG)$ are the objects of $\Dfp^b(\smG)$, and the compact objects in $\Ind\Coh(\cX_d)$ are given by $D_{\coh}^b(\cX_d)$, it follows from Lemma~\ref{lem:compact objects}~(3) that if $\pi$ is an object of $\Ind\Dfp^b(\smG)$, then $\pi$ actually belongs to $\Dfp^b(\smG)$ if and only if $\fA(\pi)$ is an object of $D_{\coh}^b(\cX_d)$.